snehaks19/DataScience_Projects/README.md

 # DataScience_Projects
-1.Canada percapita income prediction
+1. Canada percapita income prediction
 ----------------------------------------
 Predict canada's per capita income in year 2020.
-There is an exercise folder here on github at same level as this notebook, download that and you will find canada_per_capita_income.csv file.
+There is an exercise folder here on github at same level as this notebook, download that and you will find Canada_per_capita_income.csv file.

 Using this build a regression model and predict the per capita income fo canadian citizens in year 2020

-2.Hiring candidate's salary prediction
+2. Hiring candidate's salary prediction
 ----------------------------------------
 Dataset contains hiring statics for a firm such as experience of candidate, his written test score and personal interview score.
 Based on these 3 factors, HR will decide the salary.
 Given this data, you need to build a machine learning model for HR department that can help them decide salaries for future candidates.
 Using this predict salaries for following candidates,

-a) 2 yr experience, 9 test score, 6 interview score
+a) 2 years experience, 9 test scores, 6 interview scores

-b) 12 yr experience, 10 test score, 10 interview score
+b) 12 yr experience, 10 test score, 10 interview scores

-3.Home price prediction
+3. Home price prediction
 ---------------------------
 Build a predictor function to predict the price of a home that can take the sqr foot of the home and the name of the township as an input